-There are a ton of technical SEO factors – site structure, anchor text, URL structure, and so forth.
+There are many technical SEO factors – site structure, anchor text, URL structure, and so forth.

-Those details matter but the backbone of SEO is high-quality, optimized content.
+Those details matter, but the backbone of SEO is high-quality content.
 If you get that right, the rest of SEO will be much easier.

 If you want to crack the first page on Google, you need relevant, well-optimized content that earns links.

 Here are a few things to keep in mind when developing content:

 - Keywords are still critical, but context matters more.
 Google crawlers now analyze the context and look for related secondary keywords that share the searcher’s intent.